Macaque: As invasive species

-Certain species under the genus Macaca have become invasive in certain parts of the world, while others that survive in forest habitats remain threatened.
-The long-tailed macaque (M. fascicularis) is listed as a threat and invasive alien species in Mauritius, along with the rhesus macaques (M. mulatta) in Florida.
+Certain species under the genus Macaca have been transplanted to different parts of the world, where they become invasive, while others remain threatened.
+The long-tailed macaque (M. fascicularis) is listed as an invasive alien species in Mauritius, along with the rhesus macaques (M. mulatta) in Florida.
+Despite this, the former is listed as endangered.

 The long-tailed macaque causes severe damage to parts of its range where it has been introduced because the populations grow unchecked due to a lack of predators.
-On the island Mauritius, they have created serious conservation concerns for other endemic species.
+On the island of Mauritius, they have created serious conservation concerns for other endemic species.
 They consume seeds of native plants and aid in the spread of exotic weeds throughout the forests.
 This changes the composition of the habitats and allows them to be rapidly overrun by invasive plants.

-Long-tailed macaques are also responsible for the near extinction of several bird species on Mauritius by destroying the nests of the birds as they move through their native ranges and eat the eggs of critically endangered species, such as the pink pigeon and Mauritian green parrot.
-They can be serious agricultural pests because they raid crops and gardens and humans often shoot the monkeys which can eliminate entire local populations.
+Long-tailed macaques are also responsible for the near extinction of several bird species on Mauritius by destroying the nests of the birds and eating the eggs of critically endangered species, such as the pink pigeon and Mauritian green parrot.
+They have been known to eat crops from human farms and gardens, sparking human-wildlife conflicts.

 In Florida, a group of rhesus macaques inhabit Silver Springs State Park.
 Humans often feed them, which may alter their movement and keep them close to the river on weekends where high human traffic is present.
-The monkeys can become aggressive toward humans, and also carry potentially fatal human diseases, including the herpes B virus.
+The monkeys can become aggressive toward humans, largely due to human ignorance of macaque behavior.
+They carry potentially fatal human diseases, including the herpes B virus.

 Relations with humans

 Several species of macaque are used extensively in animal testing, particularly in the neuroscience of visual perception and the visual system.

-Nearly all (73–100%) pet and captive rhesus macaques are carriers of the herpes B virus.
+Nearly all (73–100%) captive rhesus macaques are carriers of the herpes B virus.
 This virus is harmless to macaques, but infections of humans, while rare, are potentially fatal, a risk that makes macaques unsuitable as pets.

 Urban performing macaques also carried simian foamy virus, suggesting they could be involved in the species-to-species jump of similar retroviruses to humans.